larsvanbraam/vue-transition-component/README.md

 `dist` folder:

-- **/dist/vue-transition-component.js**: bundled with webpack, can be loaded from a script tag, available as `window.SengBoilerplate`
+- **/dist/vue-transition-component.js**: bundled with webpack, can be loaded from a script tag, available as `window.SengScrollTracker`
 - **/dist/vue-transition-component.min.js**: same as above, but minified
 - **/dist/vue-transition-component-amd.js**: bundled with webpack, can be used with e.g. requirejs